aanchal-fatwani/js-best-practices/README.md

     In this example, we are using the `setTimeout` method to display an alert message after 500 milliseconds.
 In the first example, we pass a string as a parameter to the `setTimeout` method, which will execute the code `"alert('Hello World!')"` after 500 milliseconds.
 This is not recommended because the string has to be evaluated in a global scope and it can be error-prone.

     In the second example, we pass an anonymous function as a parameter to the `setTimeout` method.
 This is the recommended way because it directly invokes the function, and there is no overhead of string evaluation.
-Additionally, the use of an anonymous function allows for more flexibility and provides a cleaner and more readable code.
+Additionally, the use of an anonymous function allows for more flexibility and provides cleaner and more readable code.

     **[⬆ Back to Top](#table-of-contents)**